I am very embarrassed as I am writing this.

 With this new perspective, I could not continue to live in ignorance.
 So I asked Chuck what recipe he is using at Mortadella Head, and I did some research to further my knowledge.

 This article is both for you and me.
-We’ll see two different ways of making Alfredo sauce from scratch, how to improve it when it’s store-bought, and how to store it properly.
+We’ll see two different ways of making Alfredo sauce from scratch, how to thicken Alfredo sauce when needed, how to improve it when it’s store-bought, and how to store it properly.

 Here is everything we should know about this creamy white sauce.